A day in Hallstatt

 And last but not least – the Nature makes it special.
 The nature in its purest form – Hallstätter See and hiking in the Alps.
 Infinite panorama and many shades of blue.
 Clean air and one pure shade of green.

-Reached by train from Vienna via Salzburg on my way back to Berlin, with a change in Attnang-Puchheim – almost 4 hours and every detour was worth it.
+I reached it by train from Vienna via Salzburg on my way back to Berlin, with a change in Attnang-Puchheim – almost 4 hours and every detour was worth it.
+The views were spectacular.
+Traveling with the train really has its own charm.

-The two highlight of my alpine stay at Gasthof Simony Hallstatt were the panoramic views from the balcony and breakfast in their garden near Lake Hallstatt.
+The other highlight of my alpine stay at Gasthof Simony Hallstatt were the panoramic views from the balcony, the small historical market square nearby, and having breakfast in their garden near Lake Hallstatt, with mountain backdrop behind it.

 Latest stories